 Task Steps Additional Details Import a device from a 1.
 Click Add > Import.
-All devices included in the policy export file In the Select Source of Data list, make sure that Existing Policy/Component is selected. export file are imported.
-If necessary, you can edit the imported devices after they In the Select the Exported File field, click to display the Select File dialog box. are added to the list.
-Click Browse, select the export file, then clic Open.
+All devices included in the policy export file In the Select Source of Data list, make sure that Existing Policy/Component is selected export file are imported.
+If necessary, you can edit the imported devices after they are In the Select the Exported File field, click to display the Select File dialog box. added to the list.
+Click Browse, select the export file, then click Open.
 For information about exporting devices, see Export a device.
-5. Click OK to add the devices to the list. device.
+5. Click OK to add the devices to the list.
 Import a device from a 1.
 Click Add > Import.
-The Access field must be Device Scanner file In the Select Source of Data list, select ZESN Device Scanner Tool. selected on import if you want the access setting that is defined in the Device Scanner In the Select the Data File field, click to display the Select File dialog box. file to map to the USB Device Access Setting.
-Click Browse, select the export file, then clic Open. k For information on how Access settings map, see Access 5.
+The Access field must be Device Scanner file In the Select Source of Data list, select ZESM Device Scanner Tool. selected on import if you want the access setting that is defined in the Device Scanner In the Select the Data File field, click to display the Select File dialog box. file to map to the USB Device Access Setting.
+Click Browse, select the export file, then click Open.
+For information on how Access settings map, see Access 5.
 Click OK.
 Import Mapping.
 Select the fields you want to import for each device in the data file.
-1 The recommended fields are selected by default.
+The recommended fields are selected by default.
 As a best practice, we recommend that you import the fewest number of fields needed to accurately match the device.
-The more fields you use, the more restrictive the definition becomes. data about USB devices, see 7.
+The more fields you use, the more restrictive the definition becomes.
+For information about using the Device Scanner to collect data about USB devices, see "Device Scanner" in the ZENworks Endpoint Security 7.
 Click OK to import the devices.
 Utilities Reference.
 Enable or disable a 1.
-Locate the device in the list When you add a device, it is device In the Enabled column, select the check box to enable the device. or disable a device to save it in the policy but no longer have it applied.
-Deselect the check box to disable the device 2.
-Edit a device 1.
-Click the device name.
-2. Modify the fields as desired.
+Locate the device in the list When you add a device, it is device In the Enabled column, select the check box to enable the device. enabled by default.
+You can disable a device to save it in the policy but no longer have it or Deselect the check box to disable the device. applied.
+Edit o device Edit a device Click the device name.
+Modify the fields as desired.
+Modify the fields as desired.
+Click OK.
+Rename an device Select the check box next to the device name then click Edit > Rename.
+2. Modify the name as desired.
 3. Click OK.
-Rename an device Select the check box next to the device name, then click Edit > Rename.
-2. Modify the name as desired.
 3. Click OK.

-Task Steps Additional Details Export a device Select the check box next to the device name.
-You can select multiple devices to export 2.
-Click Edit > Export.
+Task Steps Additional Details Export a device Select the check box next to the device na me.
+You can select multiple devices to export.
+2. Click Edit > Export.
 3. Save the file.
 The default name given to the file is sharedComponents.xml.
-You can chathe name if desired.
-Do not change the extension.
-3 Delete a device Select the check box next to the device name, then click Delete.
-2. Click OK to confirm deletion of the device e.
+You can change the name if desired.
+Do not change the .x extension.
+Delete a device Select the check box next to the device nat then click Delete. me, 2.
+Click OK to confirm deletion of the device.